JeanArce/development-platforms/src/content/docs/devtools/Fork/fork-case-study.md

  ![Fork](https://git-fork.com/images/logo.png)
 ## Introduction
 In this case study, we explore the role of Git forking, a fundamental feature in collaborative software development.
+Fork is a Git client application that provides a graphical user interface (GUI) for working with Git repositories.
+It's available for macOS and Windows platforms.
 Git forking allows developers to create independent copies of repositories, enabling experimentation and contribution without directly altering the original codebase.
 Through real-world examples and insights, we aim to demonstrate the benefits, challenges, and best practices associated with Git forking.

 ## Fork History